brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ![](static/delivery_schibsted.png){.stretch}

 ::: notes
-- At Schibsted we set out to create a global Delivery Platform for about 1500 developers.
+- When I joined Schibsted in 2016 we set out to create a global Delivery Platform for about 1500 developers.
 - Right of the bat there is a subtle difference here if we compare to Finn and Knowit.
 This system doesn't have a central custom 'brain'.
 Instead it's a sequential line of events.
 We'll get back to why that's important later.
-- Github notifies Travis of new commits, who in turn builds tests and uploads them.
-Spinnaker is then notified about the new artifact and deploys.
+- But as we can see Github notifies Travis of new commits, who in turn builds, tests and uploads the artifacts.
+Spinnaker is then notified about the new artifact and deploys them.
 - Because of the diverse tech stacks, a custom brain just wouldn't be feasible.
 It would be too complex.
 :::